History

 Today, levées are the receptions (usually, but not necessarily, on New Year's Day) held by the governor general, the lieutenant governors of the provinces, the military and others, to mark the start of another year and to provide an opportunity for the public to pay their respects.

-.[2][3]
+Most levées may be attended by any citizen, including children.[2][3]
 Attending the lieutenant governor's levée is an annual ritual for some families.

 Today the levée has evolved from the earlier, more boisterous party into a more sedate and informal one.
 It is an occasion to call upon representatives of the monarch, military and municipal governments and to exchange New Year's greetings and best wishes for the new year, to renew old acquaintances and to meet new friends.
 It is also an opportunity to reflect upon the events of the past year and to welcome the opportunities of the New Year.